-- I. Videotaping by Schools or Spectators: Videotaping by competing schools will not be allowed.
-The local manager may provide videotaping for purchase.
+- I. Videotaping by Schools or Spectators: The local manager may provide videotaping for purchase.
 Spectators will be allowed to videotape in the stands, provided they remain in their seat and do not obstruct the view of participants and spectators. - J. Flash Photography: No flash cameras can be used during competition.
 News media may use non-distracting lighting if the manager has given permission.
 News media photographers are allowed to use filtered electronic flashes.
-However, if the manager and contest officials agree that the flashes are causing interference with the conduct of the contest, then they can require the photographer to cease use of the flash.

-K. Tobacco Products:

-No coach, athlete or any other person connected with a team shall be permitted to use tobacco products at the competition, either during practice or while a competition is in progress.

-L. Medical Provision (Use of inhalers):

-A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures of self administration in the Illinois school code.
+However, if the manager and contest officials agree that the flashes are causing interference with the conduct of the contest, then they can require the photographer to cease use of the flash. - K. Tobacco/Liquid Nicotine Products: The use of tobacco or liquid nicotine products in any competition area, either during a practice or while a contest is in progress, or affiliated property of any IHSA state series contest by any coach, player, any other person connected with a team, or fan shall be prohibited.
+State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, tobacco/liquid nicotine free zones on the date or dates of any IHSA event being held at the site. - L. Medical Provision (Use of inhalers): A student with asthma may possess and use his/her medication during an IHSA competition, while under the supervision of school personnel, provided the school meets the outlined procedures of self administration in the Illinois school code.